mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 <p style="font-size: 36px;text-align: center;"><a href="https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series">Join My 5-Course R-Track Program<br>(Become A 6-Figure Data Scientist)</a></p>

 **P.S.
-Many of my students are getting their work to pay for education and skill advancement because it benefits your company.** [**Find out how they get their company to reimburse them for my courses. **](https://www.business-science.io/business/2020/09/07/course-benefits-manager-negotiation.html)
+Many of my students are getting their work to pay for education and skill advancement because it benefits your company.** [**Find out how to get your company to reimburse you for my courses. **](https://www.business-science.io/business/2020/09/07/course-benefits-manager-negotiation.html)